Eightylol/Epoch-Tank-n-Spank/README.md

 ### Ability-by-ability

-Below is what each button does for threat in TBC.
-“Damage × Modifier” means “whatever damage the ability deals, multiply the resulting threat by 1.495 if you’re in bear with Feral Instinct.”
+Below is what each ability does for threat in TBC.
+“Damage × Modifier” means “whatever damage the ability deals, multiply the resulting threat by 1.495 - assuming you have the Feral Instinct talent.”

 * **Mangle (Bear)**: No extra threat modifier.
 Threat = damage × modifier.
 It also debuffs the target so all bleeds (and Shred) deal +30% damage for 12s, which passively boosts Lacerate-tick threat.